ashish-shr/100-Days-of-CPP-Programming/Day_31_Class_Constructors/Readme.md

 int main()
 {
-  student demo;
-  return 0;
+  student demo; //gives output: I am a constructor return 0;
 }
 ```

 Here, student() is a constructor, which is also a member function of class student.
 So, when object demo is created, the constructor student() is invoked automatically.
+Thus, "I am a constructor" is displayed.